 Many potters, from beginners to professionals, have discovered the miracle of The CINK — our portable filtering and recycling system.
 The CINK is a full pottery studio sink that uses a filter and recirculates the water to collect all the clay.
-No lugging buckets of water, no clogged pipes and minimal mess!
+No lugging buckets of water, no clogged pipes, and minimal mess!
 Plus, you’ll waste less clay and save money over time.

 What makes this better than a clay sink trap is that it’s portable and doesn’t require plumbing access.
 That means it’s perfect for all types of spaces — from large classrooms and professional pottery studios to small home set-ups in your basement or garage!
 Once you’ve tried it, you won’t be able to live without it.

-Educate students and beginners.
+1. Educate students and beginners.

 While it may seem like common sense, people who are new to pottery-making or young students who are just learning about ceramics may not know clay can’t go down the drain.
 Be sure you explain and show them the proper clean-up process to avoid any mishaps and emergency plumbing issues.

 Don’t wait!
 Catching plumbing issues before they get worse may save you time and money.
 (Since The CINK doesn’t connect to your plumbing system, you don’t have to worry about plumbing-related issues, though it never hurts to keep an eye on beginners or students who are using it for the first time.)

-Make cleaning a priority.
+3. Make cleaning a priority.

 No matter what type of space you’re working in, proper cleaning is essential.
-Cleaning your pottery wheel and ceramic tools quickly after use will help prevent the clay from hardening down and keep the tools for rusting or corroding, thus extending the life of the tool.
+Cleaning your pottery wheel and ceramic tools quickly after use will help prevent the clay from hardening down and keep the tools from rusting or corroding, thus extending the life of the tool.

 Beyond just your tools and other supplies, keeping your overall workspace clean is also important.
 Working with ceramics is naturally dirty and produces a lot of dust and debris.
-Regularly cleaning will help reduce tripping hazards, prevent long-term health issues (such as silicosis) and make the area a more pleasant place to be creative!
+Regular cleaning will help reduce tripping hazards, prevent long-term health issues (such as silicosis), and make the area a more pleasant place to be creative!

 Whether you are just starting to make pottery at home or you're a professional who has been at it for ages, we're here to help make your space better!
-Got more questions about The CINK, preventing clay clogged pipes or other ceramic-related topics?
+Got more questions about The CINK, preventing clay clogged-pipes, or other ceramic-related topics?
 We’d love to hear from you!
 Just leave a comment below or contact us!